 Approach towards dealings with HMRC

-We aim to be collaborative, honest, open and transparent with all of our dealings with HMRC.
+We aim to be collaborative, honest, open, timely and transparent in all of our dealings with HMRC.
 We seek to liaise with HMRC to discuss any tax issues or risks arising either directly or via external advisors.
-A recent example of this concerned the process by which we reached agreement with HMRC concerning an Advanced Thin Capitalisation Agreement.